Ethnicity & Race

 - Take action that supports minority ethnic career progression

 Investing in Ethnicity

 The University welcomes and supports the development of staff networks.
 Our staff networks provide an opportunity for staff who share a protected characteristic to network, obtain peer support and share information.
 They can also offer opportunities for staff to inform university policy on equality-related issues and topics.
-The networks are run by and for the members, with support from the University EDI Officer.
+The networks are run by and for the members, with support from the University EDI Manager.

 To find out more about this network including future meeting dates, please contact Berenice Golding (Acting Chair)